janzheng/sheetlogger/readme.md

   - `method`: Request method (defaults to "POST")
   - `id`: Row ID for operations like GET/PUT
   - `idColumn`: Column name for UPSERT operations
+  - `partialUpdate`: (boolean) If true, only updates the specified fields in the row, rather than replacing the entire row
   - Additional parameters specific to each method

 Example: